How to run a gridnode

 Windows

-For windows you can use powershell
+For Windows, use powershell

-or in Windows 11 terminal
+or the Windows 11 terminal

 .
-We also recommend bitvise SSH client
+We also recommend the bitvise SSH client

 or terminal

 .
-Change root
+Replace root

 ssh root@55.123.22.1